 Effect of GutsyGum, a novel gum, on subjective ratings of gastroesophageal reflux following a refluxogenic meal.

-Accepted for publication in Journal of Dietary Supplements, Brown, Rachel; Sam, Cecilia H Y; Green, Tim & Wood, Simon.
+Published in Journal of Dietary Supplements–August 21, 2014, Brown, Rachel; Sam, Cecilia H Y; Green, Tim & Wood, Simon.

 This was a double blind, placebo controlled, crossover trial with a one-week washout between treatments conducted at the University of Otago, New Zealand in conjunction with researchers at University of British Columbia, Canada, using 24 subjects.
 The treatments included GutsyGum and a placebo gum.
 GutsyGum contained calcium carbonate (500 mg) and GiGs® (a proprietary blend of licorice extract, papain and apple cider vinegar).

 The authors concluded that: